FAQ's: Your Questions Answered

 If you have been injured and incurred medical bills because of the negligence of a healthcare provider, your medical bills may have been paid by Medicare, Medicaid, or a group health insurance company or HMO.
 If you obtain a recovery from the negligent healthcare provider that caused your injuries, you are required by law to pay back Medicare, Medicaid, or the group health insurance company or HMO for the bills they paid as a result of the negligence of the defendant.
 These claims of Medicare, Medicaid or your insurance company that they should be paid back are called “subrogation claims.”

 The laws and procedures dealing with Medicaid and health insurance programs are different from state to state, and even between insurance companies, so you will need to check with your lawyer about the specifics for your case.
-Medicare is a federal program and no matter where you are if your bills were paid by Medicare you will have certain obligations to at least partially reimburse Medicare for what it paid.
+Medicare is a federal program and no matter where you are if Medicare paid your bills you will have certain obligations to at least partially reimburse Medicare for what it paid.
 Similarly, if a medical bill for services relating to your injury is unpaid, the unpaid healthcare provider may also have a subrogation claim and need to be paid out of the recovery.

 If you or a loved one have been injured as the result of a surgery, medication, or other medical treatment, and believe your injury may have been the product of medical malpractice, you need an attorney that has experience in dealing with medical malpractice claims by your side to make sure you receive all the benefits and compensation you are entitled to as a result of your injury.
-You need experienced and aggressive attorneys like Dan Newlin & Partners to help you get everything to which you may be entitled.
-Call us at (407) 888-8000 for a free consultation and to have all your questions answered regarding your injury.
+You need experienced and aggressive attorneys like Dan Newlin Injury Attorneys to help you get everything to which you may be entitled.
+Call us at 800-257-1822 for a free consultation and to have all your questions answered regarding your injury.